 Tokenization is the process of replacing sensitive card information with a meaningless sequence of numbers.
 This token can be used to make payments instead of genuine card details, which could be stolen and exploited by fraudsters.

 The DAN is simply the tokenized representation of a user’s card.
-When a customer enters their card details or takes a picture of their card in order to store it in their digital wallet, Apple identifies the user’s issuing bank from the BIN number and asks it to generate a payment token.
-For this to work, the issuing bank must be a member of the Apple Pay network.
+When a customer enters their card details or takes a picture of their card in order to store it in their digital wallet, Apple identifies the user’s issuer from the BIN number and asks it to generate a payment token.
+For this to work, the issuer must be a member of the Apple Pay network.

-The issuing bank then asks the token service provider (TSP), typically the card scheme associated with the card, to create a token.
-The TSP generates a token, stores the token and actual Primary Account Number (PAN) in its token vault, and sends the token and token key (which decrypts the token) to the issuing bank.
-At this point a CVV-Key is created, which facilitates authorization.
-The issuer then sends the token, key, and CVV-Key back to Apple, which stores all three values on the Secure Element of the user’s device.
+The issuer then asks the token service provider (TSP), typically the card network associated with the card, to create a token.
+The TSP generates a token, stores the token and actual Primary Account Number (PAN) in its token vault, and sends the token and token key (which decrypts the token) to the issuer.
+At this point, a dynamic cryptogram (similar to a one-time CVV) is created, which facilitates authorization.
+The issuer then sends the token, key, and cryptogram back to Apple, which stores all three values on the Secure Element of the user’s device.

 Why is a device account number important?

-The device account number presents a number of benefits to merchants, including:
+The device account number presents numerous benefits for your business, including:

-- Fights fraud - previously, card-not-present (CNP) fraud was a big risk during online payments, because PANs could easily be stolen and used to make fraudulent payments.
-With a DAN, this is not possible, because the card details are tokenized, and the DAN can only be used with the associated device.
-A hacker would have to also access the device’s authentication factors or the token key to exploit a DAN, which is next to impossible
+- Fighting fraud: Previously, card-not-present (CNP) fraud was a big risk during online payments, because PANs could easily be stolen and used to make fraudulent payments.
+With a DAN, this is not possible because the card details are tokenized, and the DAN can only be used with associated devices, such as a user’s iPhone and Apple Watch.
+A hacker would also have to access the device’s authentication factors or the token key to exploit a DAN, which is next to impossible.

-- Improves compliance and reduces security burden - because you’re not responsible for storing, decrypting, and processing the customer’s actual card number, the costs and administrative burden around securing payment data is significantly reduced.
-This, in turn, makes it much easier to comply with industry security standards, helping to avoid breaches and any associated penalties
+- Improving compliance and reducing security burden: Because you’re not responsible for storing, decrypting, and processing the customer’s actual card number, the costs and administrative burden around securing payment data are significantly reduced.
+This, in turn, makes it much easier to comply with industry security standards, helping to avoid breaches and any associated penalties.

-- More sales - by underpinning the security of digital wallet payments, DANs are enabling the rise of what is set to become the most popular online payment method.
-By meeting consumer preferences for speed, security, and convenience, digital wallet payments are increasing acceptance, and therefore sales, for online merchants
+- Increasing sales: By underpinning the security of digital wallet payments, DANs are enabling the rise of what is set to become the most popular online payment method.
+By meeting consumer preferences for speed, security, and convenience, digital wallet payments are increasing the acceptance rate, and therefore sales, for online merchants.

-Why to choose Apple Pay for your business
+Why you should choose Apple Pay for your business

-As stated in the introduction, Apple Pay is a very widely used method of payment for online consumers.
-And while it competes with the likes of AliPay and WeChat Pay in the Asian Market, Apple Pay is the most popular mobile payment method in the US and the UK.
-Consumers like to be able to pay using their preferred payment method, and doing so builds trust with the merchant and increases the chance of a successful transaction.
-Merchants that don’t accept Apple Pay could be missing out on a massive proportion of potential sales.
+While it competes with the likes of AliPay and WeChat Pay in Asia, Apple Pay is the most popular mobile payment method in the US and the UK.
+Consumers like to be able to pay using their preferred payment method, and doing so builds trust with your business and increases the chance of a successful transaction.
+If you don’t accept Apple Pay, you could be missing out on masses of potential sales.

 Accept Apple Pay with Checkout.com